Showing posts with label fan fiction. Show all posts

 "Sorry, I didn't know you were awake."

-"I try not to sleep when I'm lying in your arms.
+"I try not to sleep when you're lying in my arms.
 I don't want to miss any of it."
 He leaned up, and they kissed, both of them hard and pressing together.

 "Good morning."
 Pontius' gaze was intense, yet warm, comforting, loving.